Smoking

 As ETS is a complex chemical mixture it has no workplace exposure standard.
 This makes ETS different from many other chemicals in the workplace.
 It also makes it more difficult to establish appropriate controls.

-The WHS Act (Section 19(1)) requires persons conducting a business or undertaking (PCBU, for example an employer) to ensure, so far as is reasonably practicable, the health and safety of their workers.
+Section 19(1) of the WHS Act requires an employer, also known as a person conducting a business or undertaking (PCBU) to ensure, so far as is reasonably practicable, the health and safety of their workers.
 As ETS is known to be a health hazard, a PCBU must reduce ETS risks at the workplace so far as reasonably practicable.

-The Work Health and Safety (General) Regulations 2022 and the Work Health and Safety (Mines) Regulations 2022 (‘WHS Regulations’)
+Work Health and Safety (General) Regulations 2022; Work Health and Safety (Mines) Regulations 2022 (WHS Regulations)

 A workplace is an ‘enclosed workplace’ if it has a ceiling or roof and is greater than 50% enclosed by walls, or other vertical structures or coverings.
 Note: If a workplace does not have a roof or ceiling then it is not an enclosed workplace.